inkle/ink/Documentation/WritingWithInk.md

 These don't show up in the main text flow, but can be read off by the game and used as you see fit.
 See [Running Your Ink](RunningYourInk.md#marking-up-your-ink-content-with-tags) for more information.

+### Escape characters

+So does this mean it's not possible to use a `#` or `//` in any of my lines?
+No!
+You are free to use any symbol you want so long as you include an excape character before.

+The `\` key can be used to tell **ink** to ignore any special effects a character might have, allowing you to use any character you want in your dialogue.

+	This language is so good! \#Winning

+Would be output as:

+	This language is so good! #Winning

 ## 2) Choices